fractalss/FlightDelayCancellations_RandomForest/README.md

-# Predicting Cancellation and Delay of Flight originating from aiports in Texas, 2015
+# Predicting Cancellation and Delay of Flight originating from airports in Texas, 2015

 ## Results